 Some problems or barriers, such as a divorce, may seem insurmountable when, in reality, there are creative and positive paths toward a solution, paths that do not involve litigation and trials.
-Divorce processes such as mediation or a collaborative divorce often are effective tools for finding such solutions.
+Divorce processes such as mediation or a collaborative divorce process often are effective tools for finding such solutions.
 They promote openness and creativity as well as improved communications and co-parenting skills.
 They help keep personal and financial matters private.
+They are not constrained by rigid frameworks.

-Both mediated and collaborative divorces may involve professionals from other disciplines (such as a child psychology, mental health, business valuation, taxation and finance) if the issues warrant it.
+Both mediated and collaborative divorces may involve professionals from other disciplines (such as child psychology, mental health, business valuation, taxation and finance).
 For example, a child specialist can help parents decide on a parenting plan and schedule that is best for their children.
 A financial expert can provide tax-saving suggestions and information.

-Veronique is a collaborative divorce specialist as well as a mediator.
-She considers both processes as valuable tools to help her clients reach a settlement.
+I am a collaborative divorce specialist as well as a mediator.
+I consider both processes as valuable tools to help my clients reach a settlement.
 Which approach is best may differ from case to case.
-Early in the representation, Veronique helps her clients decide on a process that is suited to their situation.
+Early in the representation, I help my clients decide on a process that is suited to their situation.

 COLLABORATIVE DIVORCE

-Veronique is a collaborative divorce specialist.
-She was president of the Collaborative Practice Institute of Michigan (CPIM) from April 2015 to March 2016 and was a member of the Board of Directors of CPIM from 2013 to 2017.
-She is a member of the International Academy of Collaborative Professionals (IACP), a national organization of collaborative divorce professionals.
+I am a collaborative divorce specialist.
+I was president of the Collaborative Practice Institute of Michigan (CPIM) from April 2015 to March 2016 and was a member of the Board of Directors of CPIM from 2013 to 2017I am still a member of CPIM and of the International Academy of Collaborative Professionals (IACP), a national organization of collaborative divorce professionals.

-In early meetings, Veronique assesses with her client whether a collaborative divorce process is desirable and feasible.
+In early meetings, I assess with my client whether a collaborative divorce process is desirable and feasible.
 It can be a very good choice when, for example, the parties desire to be cooperative but have unequal negotiating skills and knowledge of important facts, when children are involved, or when the case involves complex issues, financial or otherwise.
 Before engaging in this process, it is important that a client sufficiently trusts that his/her spouse will be honest in disclosures and actions.

 The collaborative divorce process proceeds through meetings with parties and attorneys.
 Other professionals may participate if the case requires their involvement.
 Initial tasks tend to focus on disclosures of important information and documents and on resolving interim issues such as when and how to separate and how to handle finances while the divorce is pending.
 The process then focuses on negotiations toward a settlement and on drafting and finalizing a divorce settlement agreement.
 A neutral child specialist (often a psychologist) may educate the parents on their children’s needs and guide them toward age-appropriate parenting plans and resolution of custody issues.
 A neutral financial specialist may assist in the analysis of financial and tax information and possibly in the valuation of business assets.